skrub-data/skrub/doc/modules/data_ops/ml_pipeline/applying_different_transformers.rst

 .. _user_guide_data_ops_applying_different_transformers:

-Applying different transformers using Skrub selectors and DataOps
+Applying different transformers using skrub selectors and DataOps
 =================================================================

-It is possible to use Skrub selectors to define which columns to apply transformers to, and then apply different transformers to different subsets of the data.
+It is possible to use skrub selectors to define which columns to apply transformers to, and then apply different transformers to different subsets of the data.